What is it?

 Timeline

-Finalists will be notified by end of day October 29, and will be invited to interview with the research mentors for the week of October 30 - November 7.
+Finalists will be notified by end of day October 30, and will be invited to interview with the research mentors for the week of October 30 - November 6.
 Final selection will be made by the research mentors.
-Undergraduate students selected to participate will be notified by November 11.
-Successful applicants will be given course CRN, etc., in order to register for the Spring 2025 semester.
+Undergraduate students selected to participate will be notified before November 13.
+Successful applicants will be given course CRN, etc., in order to register for the Spring 2026 semester.

 To apply: